Back to blog

 Refrigerant Pressure Sensor

-Hand-in-hand with maintaining the proper refrigerant temperature is maintaining an appropriate refrigerant pressure.
-This provides critical information on the high-pressure side and low-pressure side of the electrically controlled expansion valves and monitor flow control valves and flow reversing functions, allowing for optimum heat exchange for each system subcomponent.
+Hand-in-hand with maintaining the proper refrigerant temperature is keeping an appropriate refrigerant pressure.
+This provides critical information on the high-pressure and low-pressure sides of the electrically controlled expansion valves.
+It also monitors flow control valves and flow reversing functions, allowing optimum heat exchange for each system subcomponent.

 Evaporator Temperature Sensor

 The evaporator core extracts heat from the passenger cabin through refrigerant expansion.
 The air passing through the evaporator fins can contain water vapor, which can freeze on the fins and restrict airflow.
-To prevent icing of the evaporator fins, the evaporator surface temperatures need to be controlled to 1 - 2℃ above the freezing point.
-An evaporator temperature sensor provides accurate temperature measurement to control the expansion valve which regulates the evaporator’s temperature and keeps it from dipping below the freezing point.
+To prevent icing of the evaporator fins, the evaporator surface temperatures must be controlled to 1 - 2℃ above the freezing point.
+An evaporator temperature sensor provides accurate temperature measurement to direct the expansion valve which regulates the evaporator’s temperature and keeps it from dipping below the freezing point.

 Air Flap Sensor